State and Local Climate and Energy Program

 By answering these questions, states can identify the most effective approaches, determine how to improve future policies or programs, and decide where to focus for greater impacts.

-Communicating results and benefits to key audiences can help states achieve:
+Reporting impacts and communicating them to key audiences can help states achieve:

 - Accountability to funding sources, helping to obtain continued support